Strengthen Injured Knees With These Exercises

 - Support your back against the wall and be sure to keep it straight and firm.

-- Separate our legs so they’re shoulder length apart.
+- Separate your legs so they’re shoulder length apart.
 Without your knees going past your feet, lower your hips.

 - Keep your arms straight out in front of you to give you more balance.

-- Stand back up.
+- Straighten back up so you’re standing up straight again.
 Do three sets of twelve repetitions.

-Doing these exercises on a regular basis can help the treatment of injured or painful knees.
+Doing these exercises on a regular basis can help the treatment of painful or injured knees.

-However, everyone should do these carefully.
-This is because inappropriate movements can be counterproductive.
+However, you should do these carefully.
+This is because improper movements can be counterproductive.